DarkDNS: Revisiting the Value of Rapid Zone Update: Results

 \paragraph{Newly registered domains.} Of 555491 newly registered domains, at least one blocklist in our set identified 6.6\% (37188) as malicious.
 Of these, 92\% (34233) were active when we detected them, 3\% (1072) were already included in the blocklists before their registration date, and 5\% (1882) appeared on blocklists after deletion.

-\paragraph{Transient domains.} Of the 42501 transient domains, at least one blocklist flagged 4.9\% (2123) as malicious.
+\paragraph{Transient domains.} Of the 42358 transient domains, at least one blocklist flagged 5\% (2123) as malicious.
 Of these, 5\% (105) were flagged on their registration date, 1\% (12) were already on the blocklists before their registration date, and 94\% (2006) appeared after domain deletion.

 \paragraph{Summary} Blocklists identify and label as malicious a tiny percentage of domains before their registration dates, which may indicate a re-registration.
-Additionally, a significant percentage (94\%) of transient malicious domains appeared on the blocklists post-deletion, indicating that blocklists do not promptly or in some cases ever detect short-lived malicious domains, consistent with other studies \cite{bouwman-usenixsec-22}.
+Additionally, a significant percentage (94\%) of transient malicious domains appeared on the blocklists post-deletion, indicating that blocklists do not promptly or in some cases ever detect short-lived malicious domains \cite{bouwman-usenixsec-22}.